redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

 8. <strong>Test the Local Container</strong>

-   * Using your Firefox browser on your Linux desktop, navigate to ```http://<MIGRATED-IP-ADDRESS>:8080``` to verify the NodeJS application is still running natively on the newly-migrated Azure VM.
+   * Using your Firefox browser on your Linux desktop, navigate to ```http://<MIGRATED-IP-ADDRESS>:8080``` to verify the NodeJS application is still running natively on the newly-migrated Azure virtual machine.

    * Feel free to add additional content if you wish.